Your nervous system is involved in everything your body does, from regulating your breathing to controlling your muscles and sensing heat and cold.

 In some instances, people with nerve damage will have symptoms that indicate damage to two, or even three, different types of nerves.
 For instance, you might experience weakness and burning of your legs at the same time.

 What Causes Nerve Pain and Nerve Damage?

 There are more than 100 different types of nerve damage.
 The various types may have different symptoms and may require different types of treatment.

-It is estimated that about 1 in 50 Americans suffers from peripheral nerve damage.
+It is estimated that about 20 million Americans suffers from peripheral nerve damage.
 This type of damage becomes increasingly common with age.
-In one out of every four people with diabetes has some nerve damage.
+Up to 70% of people with diabetes have some nerve damage.